Measuring Oscillations with A Million Atmospheric Neutrinos: Results

-On the other hand, as seen in \Cref{sec:OSC}. the muon-disappearance channel is sensitive to $\sin^2 2\theta_{23}$, so it can only distinguish whether $\sin^2\theta_{23}$ is maximal mixing or not.
-To separate between both octants, we need to consider the appearance channel, proportional to $\sin^2\theta_{23}$.
+On the other hand, as seen in \Cref{sec:OSC}, the muon-disappearance channel is sensitive to $\sin^2 2\theta_{23}$, so it can only distinguish whether $\sin^2\theta_{23}$ is maximal mixing or not.
+To distinguish between both octants, we need to consider the appearance channel, proportional to $\sin^2\theta_{23}$.
 Water detectors have a better angular resolution compared to ice detectors due to the larger number of direct photons arriving at the PMTs.
-For that reason, ORCA and Super-K show a better precision on $\sin^2\theta_{23}$.
-The combined analysis of the three experiments shows that $\Delta m^2_{31}$ can be measured at $\sim 0.6\%$ and the octant of $\sin^2\theta_{23}$ can be resolved at more than $3\sigma$ in the assumed scenario. \Cref{fig:t23vdm231} shows that $\Delta m^2_{31}$ is dominated by IceCube-Upgrade due to its better energy resolution, see~\Cref{sec:IC}.
+For that reason, ORCA, SuperK and HyperK show a better precision for $\sin^2\theta_{23}$.
+The combined analysis of the three experiments shows that $\Delta m^2_{31}$ can be measured at $\sim 0.6\%$ and the octant of $\sin^2\theta_{23}$ can be resolved at more than $3\sigma$ in the assumed scenario. \Cref{fig:t23vdm231} shows that $\Delta m^2_{31}$ is dominated by IceCube Upgrade due to its better energy resolution: see~\Cref{sec:IC}.